VJ65/VJ65/README.md

 - 👯 I’m looking to collaborate on Media Buying & B2B Collaborations
 - 🤔 I’m looking for help in Understanding New Techniques & Trends
 - 💬 Ask me about Anything You want to, related to your Bussiness.
-- 📫 How to reach me: wajeehulhassan82@gmail.com
+- 📫 How to reach me: wajeehulhassan82@gmail.com or at LinkedIn: www.linkedin.com/in/syed-wajeeh-ul-hassan-17b377137/
 - 😄 Pronouns: Shaka
 - ⚡ Fun fact: I am a Gamer, and a Pro One